EZRA-DVLPR/AnimaleseForKeyboardPresses/README.md

 7. Open and execute shortcut
 8. There will be a new empty terminal window that opens.
 Leave this running in the background while you do other tasks.
 9. Enjoy typing with animalese
+10. To exit the program, press the "ESCAPE" button or close the blank terminal window

 ## *NIX instructions